taxprofiler/taxpasta/docs/tutorials/deepdive.md

 ## Introduction

-Following from our basic '[Getting Started](/tutorials/getting-started)' tutorial, we will once again show you how to generate standardised taxonomic profiles from the diverse outputs of two popular taxonomic profilers:
+Following from our basic '[Getting Started](getting-started.md)' tutorial, we will once again show you how to generate standardised taxonomic profiles from the diverse outputs of two popular taxonomic profilers:
 [Kraken2](https://ccb.jhu.edu/software/kraken2/) and
 [mOTUs](https://motu-tool.org/) with `taxpasta`.

-However in this particular we will also demonstrate some benefits of this standardisation when running downstream analyses on such tables in either the popular statistical programming language [R](https://www.r-project.org/) or [Python](https://www.python.org/).
+However, in this particular we will also demonstrate some benefits of this standardisation when running downstream analyses on such tables in either the popular statistical programming language [R](https://www.r-project.org/) or [Python](https://www.python.org/).